Me, in my home studio 12/8/25

-Although she has traveled for many years around the United States, she has only traveled out of the country once.
-She traveled solo to study the iconography inside the back-strap loom weaving of the Ke'che Maya in Cehcum, Guatemala.
-While there, she taught painting classes to the community at night.
+Although, I have traveled for many years around the United States, I have only traveled out of the country once.
+I traveled solo to study the iconography inside the back-strap -loom weaving of the Ke'che Maya in Cehcum, Guatemala.
+While there, I taught painting classes to the community at night.

 Yellow Gray’s Art Timeline